asdacosta/etch-a-sketch/README.md

-# Etch-A-Sketch
+# Etch A Sketch

 ## Project Origin
 TheOdinProject

 ## Project Objective
-Aims to build an Etch-A-Sketch with JavaScript and CSS.
+Aims to build an Etch A Sketch with JavaScript and CSS.

 ## Project Relevance
 To solidify concepts learnt in JavaScript